Part 3, Chapter 7: Manual Appendix A

 Pharmacy Services in the Indian Health Service (IHS) are an integral part of a comprehensive, community-based health care delivery system.
 Pharmacy services are patient-oriented and are directed toward optimal patient care outcomes, health promotion and disease prevention.
 The principal purpose of IHS pharmacy services is to assure efficacious, safe and cost effective drug therapy and appropriate outcomes in the use of drugs and medications in the communities served.
 Direct patient care activities are supported by managerial, training, supply, drug distribution and control services.

 Pharmacy services within the IHS require that pharmacists consider and respect the cultural beliefs of the communities they serve.
-Pharmacists in the IHS serve as role models for persons within the community who may wish to pursue careers in the health field.
+Pharmacists in the IHS serve as role models for persons within the communities who may wish to pursue careers in the health field.
 Education and other programs to support rational drug therapy and appropriate use of drugs within the community are essential parts of pharmacy services.

 Pharmacy services are fully integrated into the health are system.
 Therefore pharmacists maybe called upon to perform other extended functions such as primary patient care and program management.